What is the mission of the New England Wildlife Center?

 I am able to afford my rabies shots but I can’t find anyone to administer them?

-You should first check with your primary care physician (PCP).
+You should first check with your primary care provider (PCP).
 Most are able to order the vaccine.
 If not, check with your local hospitals and travel clinics.
 Locally, the Division of Infectious Diseases at Mass General Hospital, Passport to Health in Cambridge, MA and the Lahey Clinic in Burlington, MA can typically administer the vaccinations.

 I have been accepted by you as an intern but I am unable to obtain/afford my rabies shots… can I still accept the internship?